postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 [![New Relic filters](https://assets.postman.com/postman-docs/new-relic-data-explorer.jpg)](/new-relic-data-explorer.jpg)

+You can also add one or more charts to a dashboard, tracking key metrics over time.
+For more information see [the dashboard documentation](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/) in New Relic.

 ## Common attributes

 The following common attributes are sent along with metrics.
 These can be used as dimensions when viewing metrics in New Relic: